 Examples of Leadership Experience in a Job Interview

-Describing your leadership experience can be difficult, especially if you are applying for your first job that involves managing people.
+Describing your leadership roles can be difficult, especially if you are applying for your first job that involves managing people.
 To help you discuss your leadership experience, we have prepared a few sample answers you can use to prepare for your interview.

 “In my last job, I was a marketing associate for a consumer company.
 After noticing poor performance on one of our social media marketing campaigns, I was asked to help coordinate the creation of a new social media campaign.

-To respond to this task, I first met with everyone with whom I would be working to hear their ideas, and facilitate an open discussion about how we should move forward.
+To respond to this task, I first met with everyone I would be working with to hear their ideas and facilitate an open discussion on how we should move forward.
 Then, I worked with those people to assign tasks relevant to their interests and expertise.
 My manager liked my approach to this project and gave me full authority over designing and launching the new campaign.

 My approach to leadership made other people feel confident sharing ideas, and as a result many team members stepped up and outlined great ideas that we implemented.
 In the end, the marketing campaign led to a 15% increase in web page views when the quarter ended.”

-“In my role as an accounts manager at Henderson & Peters, I was responsible for managing the accounts of a number of clients and overseeing the rest of our accounts team.
+“In my role as an accounts manager at Henderson & Peters, I was responsible for managing a number of clients’ accounts and overseeing the rest of our accounts team.

-I used my experience as an accounts associate to determine which methods of managing accounts work effectively, and I wrote about them in a handbook that I shared with my team members.
+I used my experience as an accounts associate to determine which methods of managing accounts work effectively.
+Then, I explained these methods in a handbook that I shared with my team members.
 I then facilitated feedback from those team members, which helped me make a number of improvements and expand the list of best practices in the handbook.

 Upon receiving the handbook, a number of our accounts associates reached out to say they appreciated the ability to share their thoughts.
 In addition, a number of associates scheduled calls with me later on to discuss how they could implement the techniques I shared.
 After two quarters, our account retention rate had been boosted by 10%.”